fubinf/sedrila/docs/instructors.md

 #### 2.3.2 Webapp protocol checking

 The instructor webapp automatically compares student and author protocols when viewing `.prot` files.

+If encrypted protocol files (`.prot.crypt`) are present, the webapp will prompt for your GPG passphrase when starting (up to 3 attempts).
+The passphrase is verified and cached for the session duration.
+Note: Passphrase prompts only appear for local deployments (`file://` URLs); remote HTTP(S) deployments cannot access encrypted files locally.

+Encrypted protocol files are created during the build process by encrypting each protocol file with the public GPG keys of all instructors listed in `sedrila.yaml`.
+This allows every instructor to decrypt the files using their own private key, enabling secure protocol access without additional key distribution.

 Each command entry is color-coded:

 - Green (`prot-ok-color`): Passed automated checks